 - Don't forget to engage your associate advisor, who can give you the student perspective on the day-to-day experience in a given department and potentially connect you to other students in majors you may be considering.

 - Network with upperclassmen, faculty and department undergraduate administrators and officers

 - Explore department websites to learn more about their curriculum, research and faculty.

-- Consider UROPs as a means to learn more about departments and help you determine your interests within a field.
+- Consider summer UROPs as a means to learn more about departments and help you determine your interests within a field.